Three Datatype Defining Rewrite Systems for Datatypes of Integers each extending a Datatype of Naturals: Ground-completeness proofs: DDRSes with digit append constructors

-We prove that the term rewriting system defined by the DDRS for $\Int_{bud}$ in Tables~\ref{tab:natbinview} and \ref{tab:binview} is ground-complete.
-This rewriting system is proven strongly terminating in~\cite{KW16}, so it remains to be proven that it is ground-confluent and we adopt the approach used in the proof on page 19.
+We prove that the term rewriting system defined by the DDRS for $\Int_{bud}$ in Table~\ref{tab:binview} is ground-complete.
+This rewriting system is proven strongly terminating in~\cite{KW16}, so it remains to be proven that it is ground-confluent and again we adopt the approach used in the proof on page~\pageref{page:approach}.

 Define the set $N$ of closed terms over $\Sigma_\Int$ as follows: